rr326/waboardsailing/content/pages/sites/adams_street.md

 ### Key points

 *   Weeds: beware the weeds / shallows in summer
 *   Beginners: The shallow area is quite big (100 yards x 75 yards) and, especially in August when the lake level drops, it is easy to stand in and teach.

 ![Adams Street Boat Ramp Launch](/images/adams_street_beginner.jpeg)

-## Forecasting

-TBD

-## Advanced Topics

-TBD

-## NW-Windtalk Threads

-TBD